Singular-MOL/dialogic-intelligence/docs/DIA_Formalization(English).md

   data_leakage: "0"
 ```

-> *Note: latency metrics have been removed, as they depend on infrastructure and do not reflect architectural efficiency.*
+> *Note: all latency or time-related metrics removed; system performance depends only on state and structure, not on infrastructure.*

 ---